Michelle Gomez: Career

-She had a recurring role in series 8 – 10 of Doctor Who as a character called Missy.
-Her true identity was revealed in the Series 8 two-part finale "Dark Water" / "Death in Heaven" as a female incarnation of the Master, the Doctor's longstanding nemesis.
+She had a recurring role in series 8–10 of Doctor Who as a character called Missy.
+Her true identity was revealed in the series 8 two-part finale "Dark Water" / "Death in Heaven" as an incarnation of the Master, the Doctor's longstanding nemesis (Missy being a shortened form of Mistress, the female equivalent of Master).
 Gomez reprised the role in the opening two-part story of the ninth series "The Magician's Apprentice" / "The Witch's Familiar" and again in the show's tenth series, which began broadcasting in April 2017.
 In May 2017, Gomez stated that it would be her last series in the role.

 Gomez's portrayal of Missy earned her a nomination for the Best Actress (Television) award at the 2015 British Academy Scotland Awards.
 Later, Gomez also received a nod as Best Supporting Actress at the British Academy Television Awards.

 In 2018, Gomez was cast as Lilith / Madam Satan and Mary Wardwell in the Netflix series Chilling Adventures of Sabrina.
 She later appeared as Miranda Croft in the HBO Max dark comedy thriller series The Flight Attendant in November 2020.
-The show was later renewed for a second season, slated to be released in late 2022.
+The show was later renewed for a second season, which premiered on April 21, 2022.

 In 2021, Gomez was cast in season 3 of Doom Patrol as Madame Rouge.
 She also provided the voice of Morag in The Loud House Movie.

+In August 2025, it was announced that Gomez would be voicing Professor McGonagall in Harry Potter: The Full-Cast Audio Editions, a production of Audible and J.K.
+Rowling's Pottermore.
+This was met with controversy, due to Rowling's advocacy against transgender rights and her financial donations to anti-trans causes, with criticism centering on the financial support that taking part in the audiobook would give to Rowling.
+In response, Gomez stated that "I stand with trans people, and I support trans rights - fully and without hesitation" and linked a donation page for Callen-Lorde Community Health Center.

 Personal life

 Gomez has been married to actor Jack Davenport since 1 May 2000.
 She gave birth to their son in 2010.
-On 28 February 2023, Gomez announced on Instagram that she, Davenport, and their son became naturalized American citizens.
+On 28 February 2023, Gomez announced on Instagram that she, Davenport, and their son had become naturalised American citizens.